quality-liquid/cupid_code/README.md

 You should have received a copy of the GNU General Public License along with Cupid Code.
 If not, see <https://www.gnu.org/licenses/>.

 ## User Manual
-Go to Documentation/user_manual.md for instructions on how to use the app.
+Go to Documentation/README.md for information on how to use Cupid Code.

 ## Project status